nhtua/pycooler-digital-display/README.md

 ```shell
 sudo -i $(which python) $(pwd)/app.py enable
 ```
+(this feature is working-in-progress.
+Please manually enable the service follow commands in [Troubleshooting issues/3.](#troubleshooting-issues))

 ### Adding support for your device
 Thank your for reading until here.
 I'm sorry that I can not support for your device, but I only have 1 device, so you know.
 Anyone have some Python coding skill is more than welcome to fix the code and support new devices.
 The code is actually very simple.
 You'll find everything you need in two functions `monitoring()` and `ping()`.
 Check for more details document in **cython-hidapi** [document](https://trezor.github.io/cython-hidapi/index.html).